ldev1996/NuxtRocket/README.md

 bun install
 ```

-3. Configure your project in `app.config.js` — many built-in components read from this config, so you won’t need to edit each one individually if you want to change something.
-Just update this file.
+3. Configure your project in `app.config.js` — many built-in components and features use this config.
+Change it once and your settings propagate automatically (including SEO).

-4. Customize `main.css` theme tokens to match your project.
+4. Customize `theme.css` theme tokens to match your project.

 5. If you're using the **Code Spell Checker** extension, project-specific words can be added to `.vscode/words.txt`.